prakharmrsl/easypcceo.github.io/pages/tower-speakers/tower-speakers.md

 Can you use floorstanding tower speakers in your home theater setup, or are they only sufficient for music?

 Most people would say you should use floorstanding speakers for a home theater system.
-If you want to buy speakers for a HiFi music system, go for bookshelf speakers instead.
+If you want to buy speakers for a [HiFi](https://www.whathifi.com/features/how-to-build-perfect-hi-fi-system){: target="_blank"} music system, go for bookshelf speakers instead.

 In reality, as long as you pair your floorstanding speakers with a good amp, they'll work perfectly well in a HiFi music setup.
 You'll get a bigger bang for your buck out of floorstanding tower speakers than you will with bookshelf speakers.